boolean-uk/java-fundamentals-day-1-workshop/README.md

 The green in the file names is to do with Git and whether they're new files that have no yet been staged at all.
 Files that we have previously added but have now updated will show in blue.
 Once they've been staged and committed the filename will turn white (or whatever default colour you have set up).

-The very faint `+` to the right of the green triangle on line 4 is to indicate that the existing code has actually been folded to make it more readable/confuse new developers, clicking on it will expand the class/method to show all of the code.
+The very faint `>` to the right of the green triangle (with the old UI it is a `+`) on line 4 is to indicate that the existing code has actually been folded to make it more readable/confuse new developers, clicking on it will expand the class/method to show all of the code.

 ![Sample Class Expanded](assets/sample-code-expanded.png)

-The green triangle shows potential entry points for runnign the code that has been created.
+The green triangle shows potential entry points for running the code that has been created.
 If you click on either of the ones on lines 3 or 4 it will run the code, you can also run it by clicking on the green triangle at the top of the window to the right of where it says `Current File`.
-This option will run the selection that is currently being shown in the drop down menu, so if a different option is showing it won't necessarily run what you are looking at.
-If you right click in the main code window there will also normally be an option to run the code from there too.
+This option will run the selection that is currently being shown in the drop-down menu, so if a different option is showing it won't necessarily run what you are looking at.
+If you right-click in the main code window there will also normally be an option to run the code from there too.

-We can run the code we have as the class (more on this later) contains a special method (and this will also be discussed later) called main that serves as an `entry point` into our program.
+We can run the code we have as the class (more on this later) contains a special method (and this will also be discussed later) called `main` that serves as an `entry point` into our program.
 The `main()` method along with `System.out.println()` are the easiest way for you to be able to see what is happening in your code (they are Java's equivalent to `console.log()` in JavaScript to some extent).
-When we run tests on our code later on it won't normally be testing the `main()` method but you can use it as a way to check what is happening for yourself.
+When we run tests on our code later on it won't normally be testing the `main()` method, but you can use it as a way to check what is happening for yourself.

-Run the file using one fo the methods discussed and you should see a `Run` window open at the bottom of the screen which eventually (after Java finishes compiling the file) will have the output of the program running.
+Run the file using one fo the methods discussed, and you should see a `Run` window open at the bottom of the screen which eventually (after Java finishes compiling the file) will have the output of the program running.
 Change the message to be output and rerun the code (the compilation should take less time) and then see the output (if you see the old message again you probably forgot to save the file).

 ## Primitive Data Types

-Unlike languages like JavaScript which use something called **Duck Typing** Java insists that you decide what data type a particular variable or object is when you declare it and makes sure that value or object that will be assigned to it matches this data type (Object Oriented Programming offers a way to sort of circumvent this), whilst this can feel a little restrictive to begin with it does help avoid runtime bugs and other problems which can be tricky to find.
+Unlike languages like JavaScript which use something called **Duck Typing** Java insists that you decide what data type a particular variable or object is when you declare it and makes sure that value or object that will be assigned to it matches this data type (Object-Oriented Programming offers a way to sort of circumvent this), whilst this can feel a little restrictive to begin with it does help avoid runtime bugs and other problems which can be tricky to find.

 If we want to declare a variable called score that is going to hold an integer (whole number) then we can do the declaration on one line without assigning a value to it.

 `int score;`

-The line of code **must** end with a semi-colon `;` which is what tells Java the code on that line is complete.
+The line of code **must** end with a semicolon `;` which is what tells Java the code on that line is complete.

 Add the above line to our hello world program above and then add another line that says `System.out.println(score);` below it so that the code looks like this: